pyos/cone/README.md

-    synchronize coroutines even on different threads. `cone_wait` and `cone_wake` have semantics similar to Linux's `FUTEX_WAIT` and `FUTEX_WAKE`, except the storage for "implementation artifacts", as the kernel calls them, is provided by the user of the library (for performance, simplicity, and also because that makes both the storage and the futex word movable since their addresses aren't used as keys).
+    synchronize coroutines even on different threads. `cone_wait` and `cone_wake` have semantics similar to Linux's `FUTEX_WAIT` and `FUTEX_WAKE`, except the storage for "implementation artifacts", as the kernel calls them, is provided by the user of the library (for performance and simplicity of the implementation).
     More generic `cone_wait_if` and `cone_wait_if_not` allow using an arbitrary expression to determine if the precondition for sleeping still holds.